pepicrft/catalysis-framework/website/docs/guide/why.md

 They struggle to gain **creative momentum**, and that's necessary for great ideas to flourish.

-**Gestalt builds upon simplicity to create a space for crafters to gain building momentum.**
+**Catalysis builds upon simplicity to create a space for crafters to gain building momentum.**
 We are a framework for building websites with web technologies.
 We [make simple things simple, and complex things possible](https://goodreads.com/quotes/8636264-simple-things-should-be-simple-complex-things-should-be-possible), and we achieve so through a set of defaults, conventions, and abstractions that [conceptually compress](https://m.signalvnoise.com/conceptual-compression-means-beginners-dont-need-to-know-sql-hallelujah/) intricacies.